-Mondulkiri Local Project is ran by Mr. Vanleang , who is a local khmer guide with Mr Winh , Nara , Phallit , Hong , Meng , Lonh , Tath , Tith , Tik , Soum, Pukto....., Who are Bonong people at Potang village.
-We organize tours to support the Putang Village, a Bunong community living at 10km from Sen Monorom town.
+Mondulkiri Local Project is ran by Mr. Vanleang , who is a local tribe guy with Mr Winh , Nara , Dul, Hong , Meng , Lonh , Tath , Tith , Tik , Soum, Pukto....., Who are tribe (Punong) people at Putang village.
+We organize tours to support the Putang Village, a Punong community living at 10km from Sen Monorom town.

-We are not an NGO or non-profit organization, we do not receive any government or private funds.
+We are not an NGO or non-profit organization project , we do not receive any government or private funds.
 We are local people with an aim to provide our customers with the right resources to invest their money wisely .

 How to know real or fake Non-government Organizations (NGO) in Mondulkiri

 Mondulkiri has two type of Non-Government Organizations (NGO)

 These involve local people as key stake holders and up partners with other organizations nationally to gain support.
 They do not aim to make a profit from tourist.

 -Not working on Saturdays and Sundays ( Cambodia law )